Tips for Organizing Your Moodle Course

 Use a consistent structure throughout all modules in the course.

-A consistent module structure throughout the course helps to lower cognitive load because learners’ brains are wired to recognize patterns.
-Students who don’t have to spend mental energy on navigating an unfamiliar structure in each module will be able to focus more on learning.
-The number of resources and activities does not need to be identical, but the overall structure and grouping of items and how they are labeled should be consistent within modules throughout the course.
+A consistent module structure throughout the course helps to lower extraneous cognitive load.
+When students don’t have to spend mental energy on navigating an unfamiliar structure in each module, they can focus more on learning.
+While the number of resources and activities may vary, the overall structure and grouping of items and how they are labeled should be consistent between modules throughout the course.

 Reduce visual clutter